reimagined/resolve/docs/read-side.md

 ### Query a Custom Read Model

-Quering a Custom Read Model similar to regular read model, but structure of resolvers and their arguments is not determinated.
-Custom read-modem recieves `resolveName` and `resolveArgs` as-is, and can perform custom actions on request
+Querying a Custom Read Model is similar to quarrying regular Read Models, but the structure of resolvers and their arguments is not determinated.
+Custom Read Models recieve the `resolveName` and `resolveArgs` as-is, and can perform custom actions in response.